 A stunning oasis and a labour of love, the Japanese Garden at Cowden Castle has been painstakingly restored over the last few years to its former, early 20th Century glory.

-© The Japanese Garden at Cowden Castle
+Meander your way through the tranquil Japanese Garden at Cowden Castle

 You can take the street art out of Bogota or Berlin…and wrap it around a castle in Scotland.
 The result would be Kelburn Castle in Ayrshire, which has to be seen to be believed.

 Take in the creative artwork at Kelburn Castle

 Skiing in the Cairngorms can be every bit as exhilarating as alpine skiing – with fewer weekday skiers, some amazing off-piste skiing and an altogether friendlier vibe.

 Grab your boots and head to the slopes in Cairngorms